|Canadian Firearms Safety Course (CFSC/CRFSC)||Silvercore Training||Firearms Safety||41528|

 - Only $249 CAD + tax (includes exams).

 - Students registering for this course have the option to add on the Online Theory course for an additional $20 ($39 in savings!).
+Please call into our office during regular business hours to obtain the coupon code for this add-on.

 - Please call for 10% discount for active military, law enforcement, ambulance and fire service members as well as members of IATSE local 891